cunnie/writings/i_am_become_forever.md

 the footsteps he fell asleep.

 He had troubled dreams, and when he woke he was not sure at first where he was.
-"What the hell?"

-_I must rescue Julia — how could I have fallen asleep?_
+_What the hell?
+Where am I?
+Oh right: I must rescue Julia — how could I have fallen asleep?_

 He rubbed his eyes.
 He got out from under the blankets, quietly.
 Maybe Julia was still alive.
 All he needed to do was walk to the end of the hall until he found